Employers in Ireland can either reimburse the actual expense of travel to the employee or reimburse a fixed daily allowance.

 Fixed daily allowance

-There is a maximum daily allowance the employer can reimburse tax-free.
-These maximum amounts are based on the Civil Service rates and can be found on their website.
+If a company decides to use per diem, they can use the amounts based on the Civil Service rates and can be found on their website.

 Overnight allowance